5 Tech Tools That Help Improve Reading Comprehension

 To aid in reading comprehension, Snap&Read allows students to use a text-leveling tool similar to the one found on Rewordify.com.
-Students can select text that they have a hard time understanding, and the web browser extension will identify and replace difficult words with simpler ones.
+Students can select text that they have a hard time comprehending, and the web browser extension will identify and replace difficult words with simpler ones.
 The level of linguistic complexity can be adjusted in the “Options” tab.

-All told, Newsela provides a perfect platform for implementing accessible Universal Design for Learning principles — it invites users of various levels and with a range of abilities to participate fully.
+All told, Newsela provides a perfect platform for implementing accessible Universal Design for Learning principles — it invites users of various grade levels and with a range of abilities to participate fully.

 Based on the idea that multisensory activities provide deeper and longer-lasting learning, Immersion Reading is an e-book technology that combines recorded audiobooks with synchronized highlighting of electronic text.
-The result of a partnership between Amazon.com and Audible.com, it allows students to read books with their eyes and ears at the same time, leading to better comprehension and retention of subject matter.
+The result of a partnership between Amazon.com and Audible.com, it allows students to read books with their eyes and ears at the same time, leading to better reading comprehension and retention of the subject matter.
 Since it does not rely on synthesized text-to-speech and instead uses the vocal performance of a professional actor or broadcaster, it makes auditory reinforcement of written text a more authentic multisensory experience.